 - To encourage and facilitate collaboration between health and other sectors, other APEC fora and international health bodies

 The HWG held 2 meetings in 2018.
 The first took place in Port Moresby, Papua New Guinea, from 27 February to 3 March 2018.
 The second HWG meeting also took place in Port Moresby, on 12–17 August 2018 and was attended by 17 member economies.
-Both HWG meetings were co-chaired by Mr. Ken Wai (PNG) and Ms. Sarah Lawley (Canada).
+The first meeting of 2019 was held in Santiago, Chile, on 28 February to 1 March.
+The 2019 HWG meeting was co-chaired by Ms. Tammy Bell (Canada) and Ms. Paula Daza (Chile).

-The HWG adopted the 2018 HWG Work Plan, which is aligned with the HWG’s objectives as well as the 2018 APEC theme, “Harnessing Inclusive Opportunities, Embracing the Digital Future”—specifically the second policy priority “Promoting Inclusive and Sustainable Growth”.
-In 2018, the HWG’s mandate was actualized through activities focused on:
+The HWG adopted the 2019 HWG Work Plan, which is aligned with the HWG’s objectives as well as the 2019 APEC theme of Chile, “Connecting People, Building the Future”—specifically the third policy priority “to aim for inclusive growth”.
+For 2019, the HWG’s mandate will be actualized through activities focused on:

-- High Level Meeting on Health and the Economy Joint Statement
+- High-level Meeting on Health and the Economy with the APEC Life Sciences Innovation Forum and Joint Statement

 Putting People at the Center of Health Care